rarDevelopment/replybot-dotnet/README.md

 This relates to the avatar change announcements above.
 You can also have the user who updated their avatar be @mentioned in those announcements.
 You can enable or disable these mentions with the `/set-avatar-mention` command.

+## Default Replies

+By default, Toby has replies to give him some personality.
+However, if you'd like to turn this off, you can use the `/set-default-replies` command.

 ## Server Activity Logging

 For moderators, you might want to keep a more detailed log of the activity on your server than the default audit log functionality in Discord is capable of doing.
 You can have Toby log server activity to a particular channel by using the `/set-logs-channel` command and specifying the channel where you want the logs to appear.